 Coldfoot is simply a trucker ‘town’/stop on the Dalton Highway at mile marker 175, and it’s the only one you’ll find north of the Arctic Circle.
 You can get to Coldfoot by car, van, or flight.
 I actually took a van tour up to Coldfoot and then flew back to Fairbanks – only 260 miles to the South.

 The Coldfoot camp lodging is basic, but the surrounding landscapes are spectacular around this town.

 What to do in Coldfoot Alaska

 Pick one, or all four of these small towns to visit in Alaska.
-If you get to any of these towns, don’t expect to see crowds of tourists or any cruise ships.
-However you should expect to really experience the people and landscapes of Alaska.
+If you get to any of these towns, don’t expect to see crowds of tourists or cruise ships.
+However, you should expect to really experience the people and landscapes of Alaska.
 These small towns were my favorite part of my trip and I’d love to go back and spend more time in all of them.

 I was a guest of Alaska Tourism on this trip, however all opinions expressed here are my own.